jungwonOh0920/jay_oh/README.md

 ![Product tabs-usage][product-tabs-usage]

 5. `SectionContents`
 <br />There is Mario content component that is a combination of text, image, and other components.
-Also other content components are filled with placeholders.
+Other content components are also filled with some placeholders and I added inline styling since it's just placeholders.

 #### Comments
 First of all, I learned so much as I did this.
 It took me longer than I thought first.
 I learned